Mellanox/SAI-P4-BM/p4-softswitch/README.md

 This repository clearly defines widely accepted network switch behaviour.
 The switch behavioral model provides a commom framework for all network vendors and users.
-It meant to describe the standard ethernet switch features and flows. both users and vendors can align and check specific
+It meant to describe the standard ethernet switch features and flows. both users and vendors can align and check specific behaviors.

 ## P4 MODEL
 The Model is meant to provide a conformal behavioural SAI(https://github.com/opencomputeproject/SAI) model.